 It can go so far that your spouse has the upper hand in the relationship in most of the cases.
 Even if you may not realize that it’s not the best choice to let others choose for you, unconsciously, you become upset with yourself.

 At some level, you recognize that you live your life from a very safe place, which might not make you feel happy.

 I’ve coached many great people who have had incredible ideas and affection for life, but they have been afraid to execute them because of the opinion of others.
 Or because they have lacked trust in their choices.

 Every single of them has kept suppressed anger towards themselves for not fighting more and stepping up.
 In this case, hidden anger is a common result of not making your decisions, but it’s not the most fabulous place to live your life from.

 We can gradually build up our confidence when we start making our own choices.
 The feeling when you honor your dreams and keep the promises to yourself is invaluable.

 Because when you can count on yourself, the positive side-effect is that your self-esteem and confidence increases.

 On the other hand, it’s difficult to have a healthy self-confidence when you don’t trust yourself with making the right decision.
 Confidence is built on knowing who you’re and being able to make the best choices for you from that place.

-So if you struggle with low self-confidence, you may consider starting making more decisions without outsourcing them to others.
+If you struggle with low self-confidence, you may consider starting to make more decisions without outsourcing them to others.
 You can always start with something easy – like what kind of restaurant you want to go to and then continue with more significant decisions.

 4. Resentment in relationship